ashuvssut/women-safety-app/README.md

 - Contributions via PRs are appreaciated

-## Project Explaination
+## Project Explanation

-we have created an app which includes the following <br>
+We have created an app which includes the following
-1. Homepage<br>
+1. Homepage
-- has navigations to other two pages.<br>
+   - has navigations to other two pages.
-- has our main SOS feature (sending location sms to added trusted contacts)<br>
+   - has our main SOS feature (sending location sms to added trusted contacts)

-2. Youtube video fetching page ( fetches self defence and safety awareness videos using YouTube Data API v3)<br>
+2. Youtube video fetching page ( fetches self defence and safety awareness videos using YouTube Data API v3)

 3. Make screen/s showing all about IPC 1860 for women.
-It would e like an awareness documentation like stuff.<br>
+It would e like an awareness documentation like stuff.